KaungZinLin/ShortSum/README.md

 Speak out the AI-generated summaries in different languages and accents

 ### ⚙ More Settings
-… More AI Settings such as; AI Language Model Settings, Summary Tone Settings and more!
+More AI Settings such as; AI Language Model Settings, Summary Tone Settings and more!

 ## Other Information
-🔨 Built with SwiftUI for iOS.
+ Built with SwiftUI for iOS.
+🖥️ Built with Python for Windows.